Sedona Petroglyphs of V Bar V Heritage Site a Portal Into Ancient Culture

 I’m not really sure how long I stood on the roadside and watched the atmospheric tumbleweeds blow by; eventually the sound of another car on the lonely highway interrupted my reverie.
 As it whizzed by, I felt a blush of foolishness, self-conscious at being caught in the act of staring at the sky.

-Back at the wheel and down the road, I gave myself a mental high-five for spotting a small sign I could have easily missed and veered off the highway in the direction indicated.
-I headed down a rutted road carved by tire tracks into an endless expanse of red dirt, dotted here and there with lonely crooked cacti.
+Back at the wheel and down the road, I gave myself a mental high-five for spotting a small sign for the V-Bar-V Heritage Site that I could have easily missed.
+I veered off the highway in the direction indicated, heading down a rutted road carved by tire tracks into an endless expanse of red dirt, dotted here and there with lonely crooked cacti.
 Passing a deep river bed etched into the dry, rust-colored earth, I reflected that it was likely to be surging with spring runoff in a couple of months.

 I pulled into a parking lot with a lone car in it.
 Still not completely sure that I was in the right place, I grabbed my camera bag, slammed the door and looked expectantly around.
 As if on cue, a couple appeared over the horizon and walked toward me.
 Yes, they said, this is the V-Bar-V site; they pointed me toward what I had come to see.